My shopping cart

 PDF Download — All About Bluing

-Scores of newspaper articles, "Fixit" columns, websites, and social media posts make mention of MSB and its longstanding history of creating the whitest-looking clothes!
-Still, many people do not know just what bluing is, the many uses it has, and why it gives white clothes that "just-bought" whiteness.
+Newspaper articles, "Fixit" columns, websites, and social media posts make mention of MSB and its longstanding history of creating the whitest-looking clothes!
+Yet, many people do not know just what bluing is, the many uses it has, and why it gives white clothes that "just-bought" whiteness.

 White Fabric Isn't "White"

 In their original state, white fabrics are far from white.
-Unbleached cotton fabrics are yellowish or gray.
+Unbleached cotton fabrics, known to the trade as "gray goods", are yellowish or gray.
 Raw wool is too, even that from the whitest fleece.
-Most synthetic fibers are not white but tend to be a grayish, or off-white as well.
-These all have to be bleached, usually by a chemical which removes most of the yellow color.
-Still, this bleaching is not enough.
-To make white goods acceptable to their customers, manufacturers of sheets, towels, linens, etc., add a small amount of blue to them.
-Makers of shirts and other white clothes do this as well.
+Most synthetic fibers are not white but tend to be grayish or off-white.
+These all have to be bleached, usually by some chemical that removes most of the yellow color.
+Even bleaching is not enough.
+To make white goods acceptable to their customers, manufacturers of white clothes, sheets, towels, and linens, treat them with bluing to achieve a bright white product.

 The Blue Hue Must be Renewed

-After fabric goes into use, it's fresh, bright white appearance is diminished by soil, stains, and continual washing and drying.
-The Bluing products applied by the manufacturer are eventually washed out of the fabrics.
+After fabric goes into use, its fresh look is diminished by soil, stains, continual washing, and drying.
+The bluing products applied by the manufacturer are eventually washed out of the fabrics.
 Mrs. Stewart's® Bluing (MSB) allows the consumer to re-blue their white fabrics, restoring that just-bought brightness.

-In the late 1800s and early 1900s, bluing was used by everyone who wanted to have (and keep) their laundry white.
-A typical laundry set up consisted of three (3) tubs: the wash tub, the rinse tub and the bluing tub.
+In the late 1800s and early 1900s, bluing was used by everyone who wanted to have bright whites.
+A typical laundry setup consisted of three (3) tubs — the wash tub, the rinse tub, and the bluing tub.
 The bluing tub was filled with cool, clear water and just enough bluing to make the water a light sky-blue color.
-Clothes and sheets were washed, then rinsed, then — after a pass through a wringer — dipped in the bluing tub and hung to dry in the sun.
+Clothes and sheets were washed, rinsed, passed through a wringer, and finally dipped in the bluing tub and hung to dry in the sun.

 PDF Download — MSB Instructions